 People sometimes ask how thick the copper should be - given that manufacturers offer different options, usually at different prices, with no guidance on what's good.
 Copper thickness on PCBs is traditionally measured in "ounces," never mind that that is the wrong dimension and part of a deprecated system of measurements.
 One "ounce" of copper is equal to the thickness of copper that you would get if you spread one ounce (the ordinary ounce Avoirdupois of 28 grams, despite that copper might be considered a precious metal suitable for measurement in ounces Troy) of copper over one square foot of circuit board.
 This works out to one ounce being about 35 microns of thickness.
 And "one ounce" copper is the usual default, at least for boards meant to be assembled by humans.
 This refers to the finished thickness of the copper; quite often it's actually made up by etching a thinner copper foil and then plating more copper onto it (prior to the other plating steps described above) to build the desired thickness, partly so as to include the copper plating on the inside of plated-through holes and partly because doing it that way allows for more precise control during the etching process.

-You'll sometimes see exceptions to the one-ounce default; for instance, OSH Park's standard deal for four-layer boards is that you get one ounce on the outer two layers and half an ounce on the inner layers.
+You'll sometimes see exceptions to the one-ounce default; for instance, a common deal for four-layer boards is that you get one ounce on the outer two layers and half an ounce on the inner layers.
 My opinion is that in general, thicker copper is better (because then you get less resistance), but it's not appropriate to pay extra for extra copper beyond the default unless you know you need it - as might be the case, for instance, with a board carrying heavy current, like a bus board.
 If in doubt, you have to do a proper calculation of how much current you have, how wide your traces are, how much resistance and heating you're willing to tolerate, and so on.
 Most people design their boards with the traces too narrow anyway, and it's easier and cheaper to fix that than to ask for a thicker copper layer.

 I'll close for now by mentioning "blind" and "buried" vias - which you will mostly hear about in manufacturers' lists of specifications for what they do not offer.
 It's not easy to find a manufacturer who really will do blind and buried vias, and if you must have those things, you will certainly pay extra for it.
 A via is a connection between two or more layers in a multi-layer board.
 Typically you've got a hole (with through-plating coating its inside) going right through the board through however many layers, and then the layers that are supposed to connect to it will have pads that connect to the plating, and the ones that are not supposed to connect, will have cut-away sections in their copper so as not to touch the via.
 And the usual kind of via is a "through" via that goes all the way through every layer of the board, whether they electrically connect to it or not.